mikechen66/NASNet_TF2/README.md

 are constructed by Controller Model Architecture.
 It combines both the RNN and the CNN for a better classification and prediction on the images given by users.

-Make the the necessary changes to adapt to the environment of TensorFlow 2.3, Keras 2.4.3, CUDA Toolkit 11.0, cuDNN 8.0.1 and CUDA 450.57.
-In addition, write the new ines of code to replace the deprecated code.
+Make the necessary changes to adapt to the environment of TensorFlow 2.3, Keras 2.4.3, CUDA Toolkit 11.0, cuDNN 8.0.1 and CUDA 450.57.
+In addition, write the new lines of code to replace the deprecated code.

 Weights obtained from the official TensorFlow repository found at https://github.com/tensorflow/models/tree/master/research/slim/nets/nasnet